Profits drop at Warren Buffett's Berkshire Hathaway as it writes down its Kraft Heinz investment

 Many investors are watching Berkshire's BNSF closely after rival Union Pacific announced a plan to buy Norfolk Southern earlier this week to create the nation's first transcontinental railroad.
 The speculation is that BNSF needs to pursue a merger with eastern rail CSX to be able to compete.

-But CFRA Research analyst Cathy Seifert said it isn't Buffett's style to jump into a deal just because the market thinks he should.
+But Seifert said it isn't Buffett's style to jump into a deal just because the market thinks he should.
 Over the decades, he has built Berkshire by finding strong companies selling for less than they are worth.
 CSX is trading near its 52-week high at $35.01 amid all the deal speculation.

 “He wants to do it because he found an undervalued franchise -- not because the market says you need to do a deal,” Seifert said.
 “I think one of the reasons why that cash hasn’t been deployed is that valuations run through the Berkshire M-and-A model tend to be too rich.
 But if there’s a logical case to be made they’ll accept it.”